bookofproofs/bookofproofs.github.io/_sources/history/19th-century/pairman.md

 ### Mathematical Profile (Excerpt):
 * Her parents were John Pairman, a solicitor at the Supreme Courts of Scotland, and Helen Dunlop.
-* Eleanor, called Nora by her family, was the youngest of her parents' four children, having three older sisters, Maxwell, Margaret and Adeline.
 * John Pairman died before Eleanor was five years old.
 * Pairman sat the Scottish Leaving Certificate examinations passing Lower Dynamics and Lower Science, with Higher passes in English, French, Latin, Mathematics, and Analytical Geometry.
 * The First Year Chemistry Course was taught by James Walker, and Pairman did well, but not brilliantly, being ranked Second Class.